Apple’s iPhone is iconic! Apple put countless efforts into making your iPhone secure, but how can you keep your iPhone safe while using it?

-GrayKey can bypass 4-digit passcodes under a few hours and 6-digits in a couple of days.
-Evidently, longer the passcode, longer would be the time taken to crack it.
+GrayKey can bypass 4-digit passcodes in under a few hours and 6 digits in a couple of days.
+Evidently, the longer the passcode, the longer would be the time taken to crack it.
 So, it’s safe to create lengthy passcodes that carry a jumble of characters and numbers.

 In view of security, iOS has been engineered to keep off malware and viruses.
 Apple has also set limits on the scope of tweaking so users can only install software approved by it.

 However, when you jailbreak an iPhone, you can install any program anytime.
 This could backfire because much of the default security is ripped out.
 Also…

 - Surveillance companies are always on the lookout for jailbroken devices.

 - Malware gangs rake in the moolah made out of jailbroken phones.

 - A jailbroken device could start functioning weirdly or stop functioning totally, driving you nuts.